Organize training runs with MLflow experiments

 Manage experiments

-You can rename, delete, or manage permissions for an experiment you own from the experiments page, the experiment page, or the workspace menu.
+You can rename, delete, or manage permissions for an experiment you own from the experiments page, the experiment details page, or the workspace menu.

 Note